rightly/ncloud-sdk-go/Readme.md

 # ncloud-sdk-go
-For using Ncloud openAPI in Go
+For using NAVER CLOUD PLATFORM openAPI in Go

 ## Getting started